 UX (user experience design) and UI (user interface design) are terms that are often used together and it is inevitable to talk about UX design without mentioning something about the UI.
 However, they are not the same thing.
-UX, or user experience design, means the overall approach to creating digital products that have a high level of usability.
+UX designing means the overall approach to creating digital products that have a high level of usability.
 UI, or user interface design, refers to the actual visual appearance, including the presentation and interactivity of an application or a webpage.

 Why is UX design important?